immutable/contracts/audits/random/202403-threat-model-random.md

 # Introduction

 This document is a threat model for the Random Number Generation contracts in preparation for external audit.
-The threat model is limited to the following Solidity files: `RandomSeedProvider.sol`,`RandomValues.sol`, `RandomSequences.sol`, `IOffchainRandomSource.sol`, and `SourceAdaptorBase.sol`.
+The threat model is limited to the following Solidity files: `RandomSeedProvider.sol`, `RandomSeedProviderQueue.sol`, `RandomValues.sol`, `RandomSequences.sol`, `IOffchainRandomSource.sol`, and `SourceAdaptorBase.sol`.
 See the [Source Code](#source-code) for links to these files and more information about the how the code has been tested.

 # Architecture